 Unbeknownst to many, tooth loss actually results in jawbone depletion.
 Empty sockets left behind by missing teeth disintegrate the jawbone all the way to the basal bone.
 The process of depletion is known as resorption and is not only a huge threat to your smile but the overall function of your mouth.
 This depletion of bone continues even when patients choose partials or full dentures, making dental implants an even more effective option.

 Resorption occurs as a result of tooth loss because it leaves the tissue without much-needed stimulation.
 Therefore the affected region and surrounding teeth suffer the consequences.

 As soon as you lose a tooth, your jaw begins to deteriorate and eventually results in a weakened, shrunk jaw.
-Jaw depletion not only affects the ability to get dental implants, it also causes premature aging by way of a sagging appearance.
+Jaw depletion not only affects the ability to get dental implants but also causes premature aging by way of a sagging appearance.

 Traditional dental bridges and dentures don’t protect your smile.
 On the contrary, these traditional tooth replacement options can quickly end up damaging your jaw in the long run.
 With dental implants, not only will you restore your mouth’s full function, you will be able to preserve your smile for many more years!
 Dental implants encourage jaw stimulation and strength, unlike traditional approaches that can result in serious threats to your oral health.